freddiehaddad/fast-track-to-rust/src/collections.md

 6: The funniest thing about him is the way he likes to grow -
 7: Not at all like proper children, which is always very slow;
 8: For he sometimes shoots up taller like an india-rubber ball,
-9: And he sometimes gets so little that there’s none of him at all.
+9: And he sometimes gets so little that there's none of him at all.
 ```

 This is not the behavior we want from our rustle program.
 Instead, we aim for